This post may contain affiliate links.

 Common thyme and lemon thyme are great for teas.
 Lemon thyme adds a citrus twist to the traditional thyme flavor.

-Thyme tea is known for its antiseptic properties, effectively treating sore throats and respiratory issues, including coughs and bronchitis.
+Thyme tea is known for its antiseptic properties, which help treat sore throats and respiratory issues, including coughs and bronchitis.

 Thyme requires full sun and well-drained soil.
 It is drought-tolerant and prefers not to be overwatered.